CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Build-a-Retrieval-Augmented-Generation-(RAG)-Pipeline.md

     ![](../media/af-34.png)

-1. Go through the following code list, as it contains:
+1. Go through the following code list as it contains:

     - Code to import the required libraries, create a project client, and configure some settings: